ZachT1711/ceramic/OVERVIEW.md

 9. Publish metadata and definitions;
 10. Publish data schemas; and
 11. Publish policies and service agreements.

+Any solution does not meet these requirements will be too siloed to be interoperable, too rigid to be broadly used, or too private to be convenient.

 ## What should be stored on Ceramic?